genieacs/genieacs/README.md

 ## Getting started

 Install [Node.js](http://nodejs.org/), [Redis](http://redis.io/), and [MongoDB](http://www.mongodb.org/).
 Refer to the corresponding documentation for installation guides.
-Use NPM to install GenieACS and its dependencies by typing:
+Then use NPM to install GenieACS by typing:

-    npm install genieacs
+    npm install -g genieacs

+You may need to modify the configuration files under "config" directory (in /lib/node_modules/genieacs/config) depending on your setup.

 Alternatively, you can use git to get the latest development version (not recommended for production use):